 The marketing discipline can help inside the firm too

-Internal documents, procedures and reminders also influence behaviour - for staff and clients - for instance:
+Internal documents, procedures and reminders also influence behaviour - for staff and clients.

 - Encouraging coherence in a dispersed team